1988–89 in English football: Diary of the season

 18 August 1988 – After an unhappy season at Juventus, Ian Rush returns to Liverpool for £2.8 million.
 It is the third time in two months that the national transfer fee record has been broken.

 20 August 1988 – Liverpool gain revenge for their FA Cup final defeat by Wimbledon in May by beating them 2–1 in the Charity Shield.
 John Aldridge, who missed a penalty in the FA Cup final, scores both goals for Liverpool, and John Fashanu scores for Wimbledon.

-23 August 1988 – Kevin Moran leaves Manchester United on a free transfer after 10 years and joins Spanish side Sporting Gijón on a free transfer.
+23 August 1988 – Kevin Moran leaves Manchester United on a free transfer after ten years and joins Spanish side Sporting Gijón.

 26 August 1988 – Alan Ball prepares Portsmouth's challenge for an immediate return to the First Division by paying Aston Villa £315,000 for striker Warren Aspinall.

 27 August 1988 – Millwall begin their life as a First Division side by drawing 2–2 at Aston Villa.
-Forwards John Aldridge, Alan Smith, and Tony Cottee score opening day hat-tricks as Liverpool beat Charlton Athletic 3–0, Arsenal move to top position by thrashing FA Cup holders Wimbledon 5–1, while Everton thump Newcastle United 4–0.
+Forwards John Aldridge, Alan Smith, and Tony Cottee score opening day hat-tricks as Liverpool beat Charlton Athletic 3–0, Arsenal thrash FA Cup holders Wimbledon 5–1, and Everton thump Newcastle United 4–0.
 Tottenham Hotspur's opening fixture at home to Coventry City was postponed following the Londoners' failure to obtain a safety certificate for White Hart Lane.

 31 August 1988 – Norwich City sign Irish midfielder Andy Townsend from Southampton for £300,000.
 Chelsea defender Steve Wicks retires from playing due to a back injury.

 1 September 1988 – Brighton & Hove Albion, newly promoted back to the Second Division, sign Barnet defender Nicky Bissett for £115,000, a record fee for a non-league player.
 Richard Thompson, 24, becomes the youngest chairman in the Football League when he takes over at Queens Park Rangers in place of David Bulstrode.

-10 September 1988 – In the North London derby at White Hart Lane, Arsenal beat Tottenham 3–2.
-Southampton go top of the First Division after three games with a 2–1 home win over Luton.
-Norwich hold the First Division other remaining 100% record by beating QPR 1–0 at Carrow Road.
+10 September 1988 – In the North London derby at White Hart Lane, Arsenal beat Tottenham Hotspur 3–2.
+Southampton go top of the First Division after three games with a 2–1 home win over Luton Town.
+Norwich City hold the First Division's other remaining 100% record by beating QPR 1–0 at Carrow Road.
 Bryan Robson helps Manchester United achieve their first goal and win of the season with a 1–0 home win over Middlesbrough.

-12 September 1988 – David Rocastle, Paul Gascoigne and Tony Cottee win their first international caps for England in a 1–0 friendly win over Denmark at Wembley.
-Nearly a decade after leaving them for Sunderland, goalkeeper Chris Turner returns to Sheffield Wednesday in a £175,000 move from Manchester United.
+12 September 1988 – Nearly a decade after leaving them for Sunderland, goalkeeper Chris Turner returns to Sheffield Wednesday in a £175,000 move from Manchester United.

 16 September 1988 – Andy Gray returns to his native Scotland after 13 years to sign for Rangers.